FAQs

 What is Applied Kinesiology?

 Applied Kinesiology uses muscle testing as a window into how your body is functioning.
-It helps identify areas of structural, chemical, and mental imbalances so we can tailor care to your specific needs.
+It helps identify areas of structural, chemical, and emotional imbalances so we can tailor care to your specific needs.

 Do you see families and children?

 Yes!
 We are a family practice and care for patients of all ages—from infants to older adults.
-Each visit is adapted to meet the unique needs of the individual.
+Each visit is adapted to meet the unique needs of the individual and we can provide safe care to people of all ages.

 What can I expect at my first visit?